MARKETING ANALYTICS2025-10-13

 Simply put, you need to know how much your customers will buy from you with each mix of price, promotion, and place.
 The marketing mix is a model of your “commercial equation” to help you make business decisions.

-As we said earlier in this post, in marketing, the term “mix” refers to both the process and product components of the commercial equation, in which different sources of demand (i.e., buyers and sellers) are matched up to generate a common pool of demand.
+As we mentioned earlier in this post, in marketing, the term “mix” refers to both the process and product components of the commercial equation, where different sources of demand (i.e., buyers and sellers) are matched to generate a shared pool of demand.

 In conclusion: Remember, just on their own, Marketing Mix Models will not boost your marketing campaigns.
 You also need a measurement partner like Express Analytics to help you determine how to implement recommendations for channel spending.